 Divide the dough into 6 even sized balls.

 For the next part I used a ziploc bag.
 I cut through the sides of the bag basically making a flap.
-This makes it so easy to put the dough balls inside and flatten them.
-The plastic prevents the dough from sticking to the pot or your hands.

 I used a heavy pot to flatten the ball.